awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 This example shows a launch configuration with a `BlockDeviceMappings` property that lists two devices: a 30 gigabyte EBS root volume mapped to /dev/sda1 and a 100 gigabyte EBS volume mapped to /dev/sdm\.
 The /dev/sdm volume uses the default EBS volume type based on the region and is not deleted when terminating the instance it is attached to\.

-CloudFormation supports Parameter Store parameters from the AWS Systems Manager Parameter Store\.
+CloudFormation supports parameters from the AWS Systems Manager Parameter Store\.
 In this example, the `ImageId` property of the AWS::AutoScaling::LaunchConfiguration references the latest Amazon Linux 2 AMI \(EBS\-backed image\) from the Parameter Store\.
 For more information, see [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) in the *AWS Systems Manager User Guide* and the blog post [Query for the latest Amazon Linux AMI IDs using AWS Systems Manager Parameter Store](http://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/) on the AWS Compute Blog\.

 #### JSON<a name="aws-properties-as-launchconfig--examples--Amazon_EBS-backed_AMI_and_defined_block_device_mappings--json"></a>